Celarity Blog • Updated Feb 16, 2023

 Remote work enables companies to consider a wider talent pool of people from different geographic, cultural, and socioeconomic backgrounds.
 Remote work enables employers to access talent who wouldn’t have historically considered the organization based on location and widen access to include candidates who may not have previously been considered for traditional “onsite” positions.

 Improved Access & Inclusivity

-In an article written by Paul Estes in Fast Company, he points out that, “Organizations that don’t actively support remote work are unknowingly falling victim to location bias.”
-When organizations decide to hire employees who can work from home in the communities where they feel the most comfortable and supported, those companies choose to support diversity, community, and family.
+In an article written by Paul Estes in Fast Company, he points out that “Organizations that don’t actively support remote work are unknowingly falling victim to location bias.”
+When organizations hire employees who can work from home in the communities where they feel the most comfortable and supported, those companies choose to support diversity, community, and family.